 Seattle | 600 | 400 | 300 | 250 |

-To get started with best colors for graphs, install the ChartExpo add-in for Excel from this link.
+To get started with the best colors for graphs, install the ChartExpo add-in for Excel from this link.

 To get started with ChartExpo in Excel, follow the steps below: